algb12/Commentia/README.md

 The reply path is used to determine under which parent a reply would go under.
 It is just all the UCIDs down the thread chain, e.g. if comment 2 is a reply of comment 1, and comment 1 is a reply of comment 0, the reply path of comment 2 would be 0-1-2.
 It is referred to by the variable `$reply_path`.

+In the future, though, this system may change completely, as there is currently an SQLite branch in progress.

 ## Translatability

 **Note: If anyone has made good translations, it would be appreciated if they were shared with me.
 Just send me the file to my professional email: algb12.19@gmail.com.
-Thank you!
+Thank you!**

 Both, translating the commenting front-end with an existing language and creating a new language is very easy.
 This is a list for language files currently included in the project: